symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

     Of course, you can also use a different connection instead of the default.
-    It is recommended to use a separate connection to a separate database if you also use Doctrine ORM or direct DBAL access to data, rather than mixing this data with the tables generated by jackalope-doctrine-dbal.
+    It is recommended to use a separate connection to a separate database if you also use Doctrine ORM or direct DBAL access to data, rather than mixing this data with the tables generated by Jackalope Doctrine Dbal.
 If you have a separate connection, you need to pass the alternate connection name to the ``doctrine:database:create`` command with the ``--connection`` option.
 For Doctrine PHPCR commands, this parameter is not needed as you configured the connection to use.

-To use the cache, install and configure the `LiipDoctrineCacheBundle`_.
+To use the cache, install and configure the `DoctrineCacheBundle`_.
 Then uncomment the cache meta and nodes settings.

 PHPCR Session with Midgard2